 Sharing Gratitude Strengthens Bonds

 A personal note or message goes far to show you care.
-Words have meaning, but it’s often said that actions speak louder.
-The recipient of your note will be surprised to receive it.
+Words have meaning, but it’s often said that actions speak louder than words.
 A positive surprise almost always improves someone’s day and mood.
-This can be especially impactful if you intentionally send your message to someone you know is going through a rough patch.

 I really enjoy writing little notes to my loved ones and sending the notes in the mail.
-It’s a fun way to let someone know that they are special to you and it’s a fun way to let your creativity shine.
+It’s a fun way to let someone know that they are special to you and let your creativity shine.